CrystalTechSAS/jcrystal_documentation/frontend/angular/webservices.md

 }
 ```

+If you do this how do you know when an error with a request happens?

 ## Sending and receiving entities
 On jCrystal web services can send and receive entities, however, we prioritize always sending or receiving exactly the information that is required on each web service.
 That's why when a web service sends or receives an entity, the type of the parameter that contains the entity is not the class of the entity in typescript, but an interface which is a level of the entity.
 For example, instead of receiving the type   `User`, you will receive something like `UserBasic` or `UserMin`.